hmrc/income-tax-mtd-changelog/README.md

 - Updated fields within `transitionProfit` object to accept whole numbers only.

-- `cashorAccruals` and `documentDetails.documentDueDate` are now mandatory.

-- `transition.Profit` fields can return only integers from 0 to 99999999999 (Sandbox only, applies to tax years 2024-25 or later).
+- `calculation.transitionProfit` fields can return only integers from 0 to 99999999999 (applies to tax years 2024-25 or later).

 #### Support for negative property income expenses